erik-berndt/git-wiki/Github-Basics.md

 - branch
   - select the branch you want to push (master or main or every other existing branch)

-### Fetch
+### Fetch and Pull

 Fetch lets you update your local repository without affecting your local workspace.
-That means you can watch changes in
+That means you can watch changes in [detached head mode](https://github.com/pytherik/learning-git/wiki/Branching#detached-head-mode) and if you
+like them you can pull them to integrate them in your work.